slatedocs/slate/source/includes/reference/_webhooks.md

 Events are messages that will be sent to your server as HTTP `POST` requests.
 They will not contain any personally identifiable information.

-To acknowledge that you have successfully processed an event, make sure your server answers with the HTTP status code `200` within 5s.
+To acknowledge that you have successfully processed an event, make sure your server answers with a `2xx`-series HTTP status code within 5 seconds.
 Otherwise, we will consider the delivery attempt as having failed and will later try to resend the message.

 We will attempt to redeliver messages at increasing intervals over a two week period.
 We will try at most 25 times to do this.